benlesh/angular-minesweeper/README.md

 ----

-#Multiplayer with SignalR Step 1: Setting up the project
+#Multiplayer with SignalR Step 2: Getting things talking

-1. Add a "server" project in .NET.
-We're going to use .NET 4.0 and SignalR 1.* since that's aligns to what technologies we use here at Aesynt.
+Okay, we have a lot of lifting to do to get these to applications talking...

+1. We need to create a SignalR Hub in .NET.
+2. We need to create the proper services in Angular to access SingalR and the Hub.
-   - Add a MVC 4 project
+   - Creating a signalR service.
-   - Use NuGet to add SignalR 1.1.4 (not 2, because we're using .NET 4.0 for now)
+   - Create a service for the hub itself.
+   - Create a simple controller testing this (PingPongCtrl, which we'll remove/alter later)
+3. Let's send something like Ping!
+Pong! back and forth as a test.